 Under our wealth management services, we provide our clients with a wide range of product offerings including publicly raised fund products and privately raised securities investment fund products.
-Generally, for publicly raised fund products offered to the public (either unspecified investors or unlimited number of specified investors with minimum investment requirement), we process the relevant transactions online through the app "Puyi Fund" (普益基金).
+Generally, for publicly raised fund products offered to the public (either unspecified investors or unlimited number of specified investors with minimum investment requirement), we process the relevant transactions online through the app "Puyi Fund" ().
 In comparison, our privately raised fund products, which are offered to a limited number of qualified investors, used to be distributed offline through our branch network, are now distributed both online and offline.
 Since December 2020, we began to provide online services for our privately raised fund products through the app "Puyi Fund" in the same manner as for publicly raised fund products.
 The app "Puyi Fund" provides up-to-date product-related information online through which clients can execute transactions and monitor their investments portfolio.
-We receive distributed raised funds we distributed by us.
+We receive distribution commissions for almost all of wealth management products distributed by us.
 In addition, we receive performance-based fee income for certain privately raised funds we distribute.